xanderlent/intel-npu-highlevel-rpms/README.md

 - neural\_compressor is missing the requirements.txt files in the source distribution, instead they are in the egg-info requires.txt format...
 - neural\_compressor only needs the deps because parts of it try to import them, we are currently skipping that check to get it to build
 - pycocotools <= 2.0.7 is needed to work with numpy 1.x which Fedora is shipping, also the numpy dependency needs to be tweaked with sed
 - pycocotools has a randomly-included MIT-licensed C++ JSON parser taken from https://github.com/vivkin/gason at some point.
-Why?
-Whyyyyyyyyy?
+Sigh.
 - tokenizers needs some rust deps I haven't figured out
 - safetensors the rust package seems to already be packaged in Fedora; can we add these bindings to that package rather than recompile?
+- I need to check the huggingface packages and rust deps for vendored stuff
+- for ex, the esaxx-rs crate is Apache-2.0 licensed but it vendors an MIT licensed C++ library.
+Sigh.

 #### TODOs for building intel-npu-acceleration-library with +dev